 What you need to know about food on a cruise

-The buffet and main dining rooms are free of charge
+1. The buffet and main dining rooms are free of charge

 All cruise ships have at least one complimentary main dining room (many have two or three), and most also have a buffet that is free of charge as well.

-The main dining rooms and buffets serve breakfast, lunch and dinner.
+The main dining rooms and buffets serve breakfast, lunch, and dinner.
 Your daily planner that arrives in your stateroom each evening will show the hours that each restaurant will be open for the next day.

 If you prefer to eat your meal away from the crowds, you can bring food from the buffet back to your room.
-Or, you can take your food to a quieter area and consume it there.
+Or, you can take your food to a quieter area and enjoy it there.
 There’s no rule that you have to eat your buffet meal at the tables in the buffet area!

 Tip: If you’re not super-hungry, or want to try multiple items, order several appetizers in place of an entrée.
 You can also ask for appetizer-sized portions of main course items!